Is bad breath normal?

 - Discomfort, lumps, or bleeding around the mouth

 - Pawing at the mouth

 - Loss of appetite

 - Avoidance of hard food or kibble

 How can I help my pet have healthy teeth and gums?

-Just like your own dentist, we use specialised instruments to ensure your pet is safe and comfortable throughout the procedure.
+Just like your own dentist, we use specialised instruments and pain relief to ensure your pet is safe and comfortable throughout the procedure.